fkmiec/goscript/README.md

   (1) Add '#!/usr/bin/env -S goscript' to the top of your go source file.
   (2) Set execute permission and type "./myscript.go" as you would with a shell script.
 ```

+A recommended workflow is:

+1. Use `goscript -x -c [your code]` with your first quick and dirty attempt at a script
+2. Use `goscript -t -n [name] -c [your code]` to create a complete source file in the project so you can expand on it.
+3. Use `goscript -e [name]` to work on your initial code in the comfort of your IDE
+4. Use `goscript -n [name]` to recompile the binary and use it as a system-wide command
+      OR use `goscript --export [name]` to output the source as a local shebang script

 ## Examples